On the Sample Complexity of Learning for Blind Inverse Problems: LMMSE for blind inverse problems

-Assumption~\ref{ass:mutually_indep} is standard and general, as for many applications, the uncertainty over the operator is independent from the observed signal.
-For example, the uncertainty over the convolution kernel of a telescope (imagine unknown meteorological conditions) is independent from the part of the sky it observes.
-The independence of the noise distribution is also very standard and correspond to widely appearing Gaussian noise for example.
-Additionaly, the noise follow~\ref{ass:veps_centered} which is made for simplicity of presentation but does not impede the generality of our results.
-Moreover,~\ref{ass:finite_moments} is necessary to the existence of our estimators and is once again very standard in inverse problems where $\fop$ is not random.
-Finally,~\ref{ass:Cxx_Cyy} is also made for simplicity in the computation of some constant in our theorem but can be removed easily at the cost of slightly less clear constants.

-Assumption~\ref{ass:fop_share_sing_vec} is only necessary to derive our approximation error results, and ensures that all our forward operators share the same singular vectors.
-While being a limiting assumption, many real-world problems are based on specific types of operators which share the same basis.
-For example, if you consider a set of blurring operators, they are all diagonalizable on a Fourrier basis.
-This means that our theorem still apply to many practical problems.
+Assumption~\ref{ass:mutually_indep} is standard and realistic, as for many applications, the uncertainty over the operator is independent from the observed signal.
+For example, the uncertainty over the convolution kernel of a telescope (unknown meteorological conditions) is independent from the part of the sky observed.
+The independence to the noise distribution is also very standard and corresponds to standard Gaussian noise assumptions.
+Assumption~\ref{ass:finite_moments} is necessary to the existence of our estimators and is standard in inverse problems where $\fop$ is not random.
+Assumption~\ref{ass:veps_centered} is here used for simplicity of the presentation, but does not impede the generality of our results.
+Assumption~\ref{ass:fop_share_sing_vec} will be necessary only to derive approximation error results.
+It ensures that all forward operators drawn from $\pi_\fop$ share the same singular vectors.
+While seeming like a limiting assumption, we note that many real-world problems are based on specific types of operators which share the same basis.
+For example, the elements of the set of blurring operators are all diagonalizable on a Fourrier basis.
+Finally,~\ref{ass:Cxx_Cyy} is made for simplicity in the computation of some constant in the theorems but can be removed easily at the cost of slightly less clear constants.